 Quanta has aggregated each of its individual operating units into one reportable segment as a specialty contractor.
 Quanta provides comprehensive network solutions to the electric power, gas, telecommunications and cable television industries, including designing, installing, repairing and maintaining network infrastructure.
 In addition, Quanta provides ancillary services such as inside electrical wiring, intelligent traffic networks, cable and control systems for light rail lines, airports and highways, and specialty rock trenching, directional boring and road milling for industrial and commercial customers.
 Each of these services is provided by various Quanta subsidiaries and discrete financial information is not provided to management at the service level.
-The following table presents information regarding revenues derived from the industries noted above (in thousands):
+The following table presents information regarding revenues derived from the various industries in which we operate (in thousands):